 In 2018, the estate finished modernizations of their cellars and in 2019, they renovated their barrel cellars.

 Chateau Patache d’Aux Vineyards, Terroir, Grapes, Winemaking

-The 70 hectare Left Bank vineyard of Chateau Patache d’Aux is planted to 60% Cabernet Sauvignon, 30% Merlot, 7% Cabernet Franc and 3% Petit Verdot.
+The 70 hectare Left Bank vineyard of Chateau Patache d’Aux is planted to 50% Cabernet Sauvignon, 44% Merlot, 4% Cabernet Franc and 2% Petit Verdot.
+This shows more Merlot has been added to the vineyards.
 The terroir is limestone and clay with small rocks and stones in the soil.
 The vineyard is planted to a vine density of 8,500 vines per hectare.
 They have old vines.
 On average, the vines are close to 40 years of age.

-To produce the wine of Chateau Patache d’Aux, vinification takes place in 36, cement tanks.
+To produce the wine of Chateau Patache d’Aux, vinification takes place in 36 cement tanks.
 The vats range in size, starting at 75 hectoliters.
-Malolactic fermentation takes place in tank.
+Malolactic fermentation takes place in the tank.
 The wines are aged in an average of 33% new, French oak barrels for 12 months before bottling.